 Honors Course Options

-The only Honors requirement incoming freshmen must complete is the First-Year Experience Program.
+The only Honors requirement incoming freshmen must complete is the First-Year Experience Program (FYE).
 All other Honors courses are optional in the first semester, though students often elect to take additional Honors courses that fulfill degree requirements.
 Please note that Honors students are only required to take an FYE course once, during their first fall semester in the Honors College.

 Because our upperclassmen have already registered for non-FYE Honors courses, many Honors courses have reached enrollment limits by the time new students arrive for summer orientation.
 However, several of our courses are focused on freshman requirements (Calculus I, General Chemistry, etc.) and generally have spaces available throughout the first part of the summer.
 Students who wish to obtain additional permits for non-FYE Honors courses which are in high demand, as are CHEM 1307 and MATH 1451, are strongly advised to sign up for the earliest RRO session possible, as these courses do fill quickly; unfortunately, we are unable to guarantee spaces in high-demand Honors classes to all incoming Honors freshmen who wish to take them.